Initial Application

 Study Closure

-The study closure is to be used for the reporting of study closure, termination or withdrawal.
+The study closure is to be used for the reporting of study closure and termination.
 The form is to be submitted to CIRB via ECOS within the following timeframe.

 The submission process for the study status report forms is as follows.